-Intermittent Loop Fail problems tend to be associated with bad splices in the loop / lead-in circuit, shorts in the loop / lead-In circuit, shorts to earth ground in the loop / lead-in circuit, or loose connections or bad solder joints in the signal cabinet.
+Intermittent Loop Fail problems tend to be associated with bad splices in the loop / lead-in circuit, shorts to earth ground in the loop / lead-in circuit, or loose connections or bad solder joints in the signal cabinet.
 If you have any splices that are not soldered and sealed with an adhesive heat shrink or epoxy resin, replace the splice with one that is.
 Using a MegOhm meter, measure the resistance from one of the loop wires to earth ground.
 It should be greater than 50 megaohms.
 Inspect the loop.
 Look for exposed wires or debris pressed into the saw cut.
 Tighten all screw terminals in the signal cabinet that the loop circuit uses.
-Check solder joints in the loop circuit, especially on the rack itself.
-Disconnect and reconnect any connector used in the loop circuit and check for loose pins and sockets in these connectors.
+Check solder joints in the loop circuit and check for loose pins and sockets in these connectors.
 If your cabinet has lightning or surge suppression devices on the loop inputs in the cabinet, remove or replace them.
 Check for places in the field where the loop wire or lead-in cable may be pinched or chaffed.
 Look for wires pinched under junction box covers and where the wire enters conduit, especially where the loop wire leaves the saw cut and enters a conduit.
 After checking all of the above items, you could swap out the detector but this type of failure is rarely ever related to the detector.